schau1121/Sprint-Scheduler/README.md

 > * Gtest - A unit and integration testing library for C++

+### Application Input / Output
+> The user will be able to create customized tasks inside an event by including: a string used for a short title, a string for a task description, a string for a classification tag, an integer determining the task’s priority, an integer for estimated task duration in hours, and a datetime string labeling the event time.
+Depending on the component that the user is creating (event/task) there will be different prompts for the user's input.
+For example, if a user creates an event, they will be prompted to input a datetime to schedule.
+Our application will output a list of tasks and events including their details, events will be prioritized based on their deadlines while tasks will be prioritized based on their rank in the priority queue.
+Additionally, our application will output a call to the Google Calendar API where the user should be able to see their scheduled event.

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to